bryanotoole/Active-Directory-Lab/README.md

 ## Description
 - Created a domain controller virtual machine based on Microsoft Server 2019 ISO (Domain Controller) and a Windows 10 (Windows 10 ISO) virtual machine to serve as the client (CLIENT1)
-- Set up an internal and external network for the Domain Controller virtual machine serve as a bridge between the internet, DC, and CLIENT1
+- Set up an internal and external network for the Domain Controller virtual machine to serve as a bridge between the internet, DC, and CLIENT1
-- Created an admin user (self) within mydomain.com (a-botoole@mydomain.com) to manage the other users within the Active Directory
+- Created an admin user (self) within mydomain.com (a-botoole@mydomain.com) to manage the other users within Active Directory
 - Ran a PowerShell script to upload 1,000 users into Active Directory
-- Successfully tested and confirmed a connection between the Domain Controller and CLIENT1
+- Successfully tested and confirmed the network connection between Domain Controller and CLIENT1
 - Confirmed CLIENT1’s address lease was valid for the appropriate period of time
 - Modified Password Policies from default to meet organizational requirements
 - Enabled Account Lockout Policies to meet organizational requirements